02abhishekchoudhary/45-day-frontend/JavaScript/notes.md

 - Map function is used for doing some operaation on an array.
 - Filter function is used for doing filtering
 - Reduce function is used for doing somee operation and comes up with single value.
 Reduce takes two parameters accumulator and current.

+# Callback hell:

+- Used for async JS
+- one callback inside another callback leads to callback hell.
+Code is growing horizontally and also know as pyramid of doom.
+- Inversion of control.